darklang/docs/docs/contributing/ocaml-for-dark-developers.md

 ### Let

-OCaml `let`s have a slightly different syntax to Dark:
+ReScript `let`s have a slightly different syntax to Dark:

 ```ocaml
 let x = 45 in